 Kendrick Lamar : Good kid, m.A.A.d City

-The existential lament over the narrators' sins, in good kid, m.A.A.d city embodies a pure struggle of confessional poetry which is why we choose it for our final examination of modern confessional poetry.
+The existential lament over the narrators' sins, in good kid, m.A.A.d city embodies a pure struggle of confessional poetry which is why it was chosen for the last case study of modern-day confessional poetry.

-Conceptually, in the album, Kendrick is the story-teller.
-He is the one who narrates, confesses, laments and adulates in a nonlinear fashion, on the harsh life of gang-run Compton, California as a 17-year-old.
+Conceptually, in the album, Kendrick is the story-teller the narrator.
+He, as a 17-year-old, is the one who confesses, laments and adulates in a nonlinear fashion, on the harsh life of his gang-run home of Compton, California.

 "Pour up, drank, head shot, drank

 Now I done grew up round some people living their life in bottles